UniversityInternationalComing to Hannover

 • Long-term stays exceeding 90 days

 Citizens of non-EU countries intending to stay for more than 90 days are usually required to apply for a residence permit via the local foreigners' authority.
-If your entry visa covers the scheduled period of your stay, you only need to apply for a residence permit if your stay exceeds the validity of your visa.
+If your entry visa covers the scheduled period of your stay, you only need to apply for a residence permit if your stay will exceed the validity of your visa.

-Health Insurance
+Health insurance

 In Germany, sufficient health insurance coverage is mandatory and constitutes an essential prerequisite for long-term stays.
 For example, proof of sufficient health insurance coverage must be provided when applying for a residence permit or in order to enrol at the university.
 Depending on the target group and the planned duration of the stay, the following options are available: